Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 + One mic
 --

-+ Be curious and ask questions in the chat box
++ Be curious and ask questions in the chat
 --

 + Assume noble regard and positive intent